Wujian-sinemedia/juce-tutorials/gainPlugin/README.md

 $$X_{dB} = 20log(x)$$

-where x(dB) denotes loudness in decibals and x denotes position
+where X<sub>dB</sub> denotes loudness in decibals and x denotes position

 The slider value represents L. solving for x, we get